-In the Netherlands it is relatively easy to find a job as an international graduate.
-As international city of Peace and Justice and seat of the Dutch government, The Hague is home to many international organisations, multinational companies, innovative start-ups and NGOs.
-For many knowledge-based jobs, you do not necessarily have to speak Dutch.
+As the international city of Peace and Justice and seat of the Dutch government, The Hague is home to many international organisations, multinational companies, innovative start-ups, and NGOs.
+For some knowledge-based jobs, you do not necessarily have to speak Dutch.